aqingsao/nana/README.md

 # About nana
 Nana is an Nginx log analyzer to identify performance bottlenecks.
 It's written in shell and awk, aiming to be the best Nginx log analyzer.

-So far the following metrics are extracted:
+So far the following metrics are collected:
 #### Nginx summary
 - count of requests and unique ip addresses;
 - count of slow requests;